Kejriwal's 'subdued' response to CAA-NPR-NRC, Jamia-JNU violence 'smacks of opportunism': Sibal

 It is only the Congress party that has always looked at the face of the common man or woman and worked towards his or her concerns, said Sibal, who has been elected to the Lok Sabha twice in the past from Delhi's Chandni Chowk constituency.

-The Congress leader claimed that the BJP is on a sticky wicket in the polls as it has "lost credibility" and people are very unhappy with it.
+The Congress leader claimed that the BJP is on a sticky wicket in the polls as it has "lost credibility".

 He cited the examples of Maharashtra and Haryana assembly elections, in which the poll pundits were proved wrong, to stress that a surprise could be in the offing in Delhi and his party could deliver a strong performance in the polls.

-"In a constant state of conflict, I don't think you can achieve much.
-I want to know how many great bridges have been built, how many underpasses have been built (under the AAP government).
-There is no infrastructure development at all," Sibal alleged.
+"In a constant state of conflict, I don't think you can achieve much," Sibal said.

-All the schemes that have been taken forward in Delhi have been the brainchild of the Congress, he said.
+"The 15 years of Sheila's rule has seen Delhi transform in a way it has not been transformed in the last 50 years.
+Those 15 years was the golden era.
+So we have demonstrated that when we come to power, we do what we have to for the people of Delhi,' he said.

+All the schemes of Delhi are the schemes that the Congress party took forward and they are bearing fruition now with Kejriwal just taking credit for it, he alleged.